Colby’s Liberal Arts Curriculum

 Women’s, Gender, and Sexuality Studies

-- WG232 Queer Identities and Politics
+- WG 232-A – Queer Identities and Politics

-By Department – US Diversity and Arts (U and A)
+By Department – International Diversity requirement

 African American Studies